unioslo/zabbix-auto-config/README.md

   - Maps host properties (attributes for hosts gathered via source collectors) to host groups.
 If a host has a property that is present in the mapping file, the host will be added to the corresponding host group(s).
 - Property-template mapping
   - Maps host properties to templates.
 If a host has a property that is present in the mapping file, the corresponding template(s) will be linked to the host.
-- Property-macro mapping
+- Macro mapping
-  - Maps host properties to macros.
-If a host has a property that is present in the mapping file, the corresponding macro(s) will be set for the host with the value(s) specified in the mapping file.
+  - Defines macros whose values are selected by host properties and/or hostname overrides.
+Each macro declares the properties and/or hostnames that contribute to the macro value.

 All mapping files are expected to be found in the directory configured with the `zabbix.map_dir` option in the config file: